-In this MySQL Sub Time function example, we subtracted 10 Hours, 09 Minutes, 12 Seconds, and 111222 Microseconds.
+In this MySQL Sub Time method example, we subtracted 10 Hours, 09 Minutes, 12 Seconds, and 111222 Microseconds.
 Next, we subtracted 100 Hours and 1000 Hours.
-The impact of subtracting these many hours (100 and 1000) changes the value of the MySQL date too.
+The impact of deducting these many hours (100 and 1000) changes the value of the date too.

 SELECT SUBTIME('2019-02-28 23:59:59.999888', '10:09:12.111222');

 SELECT SUBTIME('2019-02-28 23:59:59', '1000:09:12');